Marine Wire Termination – The Tools

 No I am not kidding…..

 Is HFT really saving that much money by shorting you on a few hundredths of an ounce of copper..?
 Compare the metal of butt splices in terms of length.
-Interestingly enough the jaws on my high quality Pro-HST tool are wider than the area Harbor Freight has left you to crimp to.
-Wow…
+Interestingly enough the jaws on the high quality USA made PRO-HST tool are wider than the area Harbor Freight has left you to crimp to.
+As Homer says D’oh……

 I Removed the Insulation